DavidValenciaX/coffeetech_user_service/README.md

 - The Dockerfile uses `uv` for dependency management and runs FastAPI directly.
 - The `.dockerignore` file is used to exclude unnecessary files from the Docker build context.
+- Docker Compose is now the recommended way to build and run the service in development and production.